Customer Support Page, where you will find answers to your Safari Questions

 - We – Obtain any permits needed and book Lodges: Gorilla, Chimpanzee, and Golden Monkey Permits are obtained from the Uganda Wildlife Authority and book the lodges on the itinerary.
 Should there be any problems, you are consulted before we take further action.

-- Book your Fights to Uganda: We suggest you book your flights after completing the Safari booking.
+- Please book your Flights to Uganda: We suggest you book your flights after completing the Safari booking.

 - Travel Insurance: We strongly recommend that you take out a good Travel Insurance policy with a cancellation policy for your protection and well-being.
 You can read what to look for in a policy here.

-- Apply for your Ugandan Tourist Visa: You can read our instructions and advice on our Uganda Tourist Visa Page.
+- Apply for your Ugandan Tourist Visa: Our instructions and advice are on our Uganda Tourist Visa Page.

-- Visit your Doctor: We suggest you visit a doctor with knowledge of tropical diseases or a travel Clinic.
+- Visit your Doctor: We suggest you visit a doctor knowledgeable about tropical diseases or a travel clinic.
 You will need a Malaria regimen, Yellow Fever Vaccination and certificate, and COVID Vaccinations.
 Read more about staying healthy on a Safari in Uganda here.

 - What about using a CPAP Device on Safari?
-Please let us know that you will be using a CPAP Device, and we will cover it in staying healthy on the Safari page.
+Please let us know if you will be using one, and we will cover it on the Safari page under “Staying Healthy.“

-- Dietary Needs on Safari: Vegetarians and Vegans can be accommodated.
-Halal meals can be served.
-Orthodox Jewish Meals cannot be done on Safari, except if you visit the Abayudaya Jewish community in Eastern Uganda or Kampala.
+- Dietary Needs on Safari: Vegetarians and Vegans can be accommodated, and halal meals can be served.
+Orthodox Jewish Meals cannot be served on Safari, except if you visit the Abayudaya Jewish community in Eastern Uganda or Kampala.
 Please notify us of any dietary requirements.
-Read our “What will I eat on Safari Page.
+Read our “What will I eat on Safari” Page.

-- Have enough prescription Medine with you on Safari: Be sure you have enough medicine to cover the time on Safari.
+- Have enough prescription medicine with you on Safari: Be sure you have enough medicine to cover the time on Safari.

 - Know Before You Go: Get to know about Uganda before you arrive.
 Read more here.

-- Tipping while on Safari: Tipping is not a cultural norm in Uganda, and it, however, plays an essential role in the Tourism sector.
-Read more here about tipping while on Safari.
+- Tipping while on Safari: Tipping is not a cultural norm in Uganda, but it plays an essential role in the Tourism sector.
+Read more about tipping while on Safari here.

 Specific Activities require different Safari Wear and Gear: